maxwey/FilePlotter/README.md

 Default color is black, and default size is 7.

-Note that these formatting options must appear immediately after the Y coordinate, and there must be whitespace separating each specifier.
+Note that these formatting options must appear after the Y coordinate of the point to modify, and there must be whitespace between each specifier and between the points and the specifiers.
 If both specifiers are used, the color specifier MUST be before the size specifier.

 **Sample input files are available to see and try at https://github.com/maxwey/FilePlotter/tree/master/examples**